Casey Morton

 Topics

-As much as we hate to admit it, running a production-ready EKS cluster at scale is very different than standing up MicroK8s on your workstation.
+As much as we hate to admit it, running a production-ready Kubernetes cluster at scale is very different than standing up MicroK8s on your workstation.
 While there are many ways to run a mature Kubernetes environment, there are a set of basic needs that must be met.
-This session will outline those needs and provide examples of how to satisfy them, using nothing but open source technologies.
+This session will outline those needs and provide specific examples of how to satisfy them, using nothing but open source and cloud provider technologies.

 Productize Your DevOps (or "What I really learned from playing with Legos")